mvolkmann/blog/src/swift/widgets.md

 - `after` to get a new timeline after a specified date/time
 - `never` to only get a new timeline when the app makes one available

-## Configuration

-Widgets can have static configuration that users cannot customize or an `IntentConfiguration` which allows users to long press the widget to reveal customization options.

 ## Adding Files

 When adding source files within the widget folder of the Navigator,